Methods for connecting multiple FE meshes in an FE model

 Method 3: Thermal Bonded Contact

-Creates a bonded contact between two FE boundaries which allows for heat flux between the two components.
+Creates a bonded contact between two FE boundaries, allowing heat flux between the two components.
 Contact resistance can be defined to account for a thin membrane material at the boundary, such as thermal paste.
 The contact resistance between two materials is often calculated from experimental tests of contact conductance.

 Click here for an example using thermal bonded contact.